-CR2 RAW files should not be confused with another kind of CR2 file which is created by a 3D modeling program called Poser.
-Poser CR2 files are used in 3D modeling for storing data about joints, bones, and how they move.
-These would commonly be used when modeling human forms.
+It’s important to note that CR2 files should not be confused with another kind of CR2 file used in 3D modeling called Poser.
+Poser CR2 files store data about joints and bones, and how they move, and are not related to photography.

 How To Open A CR2 File